Damon Grant: Damon and Debbie

 The character was then shown to develop a relationship with Debbie McGrath, played by Gillian Kearney.
 McGrath was an underage school girl, and the relationship caught the heart of viewers.
 When O'Brien decided to leave the show, the producers of Brookside decided to spin this plotline into a separate show, Damon and Debbie, broadcast in a later timeslot than that in which Brookside was shown.

 This three part series, credited as the first 'soap bubble'. moves the character out from Liverpool in search of work.
 In the first episode the couple squat on a boat on the River Ouse in York, in the second episode they move to Morecambe and then Bradford, where Damon gets a job as a groundsman at Valley Parade (the stadium of Bradford City football club) before they finally return to York in the third episode.
-Ultimately, the character is stabbed by Crosby actor Jonathan Comer, and dies at the end of the series at O'Brien's request, a move which sparked upset and outrage amongst fans of the show, and added to both Brookside's fame and notoriety.
+Ultimately, the character is stabbed by two unidentified assailants, and dies at the end of the series.
+O'Brien had specifically requested that Damon be killed off, yet the move sparked upset and outrage amongst fans of the show, and added to both Brookside's fame and notoriety.

 Legacy

 Within the Brookside show the character's death was used as a catalyst for again exploring a number of issues, including the grief of the character's mother, played by Sue Johnston, and that of the character's father, Bobby Grant, played by Ricky Tomlinson, who was shown as blaming the death upon his unemployment.
 Ultimately, Damon's death led to the splintering of the Grant family within Brookside.

 The character's funeral was watched by 7 million viewers, against Channel 4's record rating of 8.4 million set in 2005, and in The Daily Mirror, critic Clare Raymond claimed it to be one of the "most touching soap scenes".
 In 2001, Jim Shelley, writing for The Observer, claimed the character's death to be one of two contenders for the moment where it all went wrong for Brookside, while in 2002, with the announcement that Brookside was to end, the funeral scene was listed as the fourth greatest episode in the soap's history by The Daily Mirror.
 In 2003, producer Phil Redmond discussed plans to continue the show through a series of DVD's, with one planned storyline involving '"Brookside's greatest untold story" -what would happen if Barry caught up with Damon's killers.'
+Francesca Babb from All About Soap included Damon's death in their "most memorable moments" of Brookside feature.
+She added that Damon and Debbie were "star-crossed young lovers" whose storyline took a "Romeo & Juliet style twist" as they ran away to York.